 Khin Kyi, Maung Than Nu’s wife, said the military explanation for her husband’s death makes no sense.

 “He didn’t smoke, drink or chew betel,” she said.
 Betel is the leaf of a vine that when chewed is a mild stimulant.

-“He was in good health, and they told me he died of drug withdrawal?
-I just want justice for [my husband],” Khin Kyi.
+“He was in good health, and they told me he died of drug withdrawal.
+I just want justice for [my husband],” said Khin Kyi.

 Thien May Yi, who was Maung Than Nu’s neighbor, agreed.

 “What the military announced is totally wrong.
 Maung Than Nu never did betel or any drugs,” she said.